Georg Simmel: On fashion

-This means that those who are trying to be different or "unique," are not, because in trying to be different they become a part of a new group that has labeled themselves different or "unique".
+This means that those who are trying to be different or "unique", are not, because in trying to be different they become a part of a new group that has labeled themselves different or "unique".

 Aesthetics and cultural history

-Simmel's work on European art history spans the Middle Ages to the early 20th century, including books on Goethe and Rembrandt and essays on artists from Michelangelo and Leonardo da Vinci to Auguste Rodin.
-He also wrote on art forms and media, aesthetics after Kant and Schopenhauer, and the sociology of art in modern culture.
+Simmel's work on European art history spans the Middle Ages to the early 20th century, including books on Johann Wolfgang von Goethe and Rembrandt and essays on artists from Michelangelo and Leonardo da Vinci to Auguste Rodin.
+He also wrote on art forms and media, aesthetics after Immanuel Kant and Arthur Schopenhauer, and the sociology of art in modern culture.
 These are important to Simmel's view of society's modern forms.
 He used symbols, metaphors, tropes, and analogies exploring structures of mind and behavior.
 From 1901 he planned an unrealized volume integrating his philosophy of art, which he told philosopher Heinrich Rickert was a "burning" and "dominant interest".
 He asked Kantorowicz to edit his unpublished manuscripts posthumously.
 Suhrkamp Verlag issued many unknown texts in a 1989–2014 Gesamtausgabe (collected works).